 For example, it was not uncommon for the “Acting” style to indicate:

 - their strength was in the speed of their decision making

-- they found it difficult to work with details-focussed people because they could be slow in coming to a decision
+- they found it challenging to work with details-focussed people because they could be slow in coming to a decision

-There were many other examples and different groups came up with different answers, however, there were common themes throughout.
+There were many other examples, and different groups came up with different answers.
+However, there were common themes.

-For this particular workshop a different element was introduced; A few days prior, participants were asked, by confidential survey, to nominate which group they thought their teammates belonged.
+In this particular workshop, I introduced a different element; A few days prior, participants were asked, by confidential survey, to nominate which group they thought their teammates belonged.
 The results were tallied and revealed at the end of the workshop.
 After identifying where they had placed themselves, they were told where their cohort had placed them.
-As you might expect there were some interesting results.
+As you might expect, there were some revealing results.

-Around fifty percent were placed in a different category to where they placed themselves.
-Some graduates who saw themselves as details focused were considered by the group to be big picture speculators.
-Some “carers” were considered to be people of action.
+Around fifty per cent were placed in a different category to where they put themselves.
+Some graduates who saw themselves as details focused were considered by the group to be big-picture speculators.
+Some “carers” were selected as people of action.
 When we dived into why this might be the group uncovered some useful insights: